AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ## Out of chart

-In case when a tooltip on a chart is too big it may become a problem to demonstrate it within the chart bounds, you can allow the tooltip to be shown out of a chart.
-Set "true" to {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} to allow series tooltips to leave the chart bounds.
-This method can also be applied for the chart so it will affect all series simultaneously, or to series separately:
+In case when a tooltip is too big it may become a problem to demonstrate it within the chart bounds, you can allow the tooltip to be shown out of a chart.
+Set "true" to {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} to allow tooltips to leave the chart bounds.
+This method can be applied for the chart so it will affect all series simultaneously, or to series separately:

 ```
+// applies to all series
+chart.tooltip().allowLeaveChart(true);

+// series settings override chart settings

 // allow tooltips to leave the chart bounds
 series1.tooltip().allowLeaveChart(true);